Gonzih/presentation-tool/PRESENTATION.md

 # Isomorphic ClojureScript

+* Things you need to remember:
+  * Move all browser specific code (event listeners initialization) in to react life cycle methods
+  * Run go blocks from life cycle method or mock setInterval for v8 execution

 * Server side rendering via V8 in ruby
   * You want to show something to the user fast
   * You also probably want to be indexed by google

 ```ruby
 cxt = V8::Context.new